 Pets don't need to be treated: Head lice only live on humans, not on animals.
 It's also not necessary to disinfect your home or to use any insecticides.

 Treatment is needed only if you find live lice or eggs that are capable of living.
 Then it's important to act quickly, though, to stop them from spreading further.
 Treatments for head lice include:

 - Insecticide-based treatments

-If your child still has a few nits after being treated for head lice, but you have not found any lice for a while, the parasites are most likely gone.
-Nits or parts of nits may stick to hair for weeks or even months after an acute case of head lice.
-You can tell how old the nits are based on their distance from the scalp.
+If your child still has a few nits after being treated for head lice, but you have not found any lice for a while, the parasites are probably gone.
+Nits or parts of nits may stick to hair for weeks after having head lice.
+You can tell roughly how old the nits are based on their distance from the scalp.
 Hair grows at a rate of about one centimeter per month.
-So any nits that are more than one centimeter away from the scalp are probably older eggs that are no longer viable.
+So any nits that are more than one centimeter away from the scalp are probably older eggs that won’t live.

-Head lice can spread quickly, so if your child has head lice it is a good idea to let anyone who comes into close contact with them know about it.
-In Germany, the parents or guardians of a child with head lice are required by law to notify public institutions like the kindergarten or school.
+Because head lice can spread so quickly, the parents or guardians of a child with head lice are required by law to notify public institutions like the kindergarten or school.
 You may feel a bit awkward about calling, but there's no reason to be embarrassed.
 Head lice are a frequent problem at most day care centers and schools.
 It’s also important to tell family members and friends who recently had contact with the child.

-According to German law, children who have head lice must stay out of kindergarten or school until they are free of lice.
+According to German law, children who have head lice must stay away from kindergarten or school until they are free of lice.
 A child who has been given a treatment proven to be effective may return to kindergarten or school the next day.
-The Federal Office of Consumer Protection and Food Safety (BVL) publishes a list of officially recognized treatments.
-Your pharmacist can also advise you.
-Many institutions only need spoken or written confirmation from the child's parents, stating that the child has been treated for lice.
-Some may require a note from the doctor, though.
+You can ask a pediatrician or pharmacist about which products qualify and which are paid for by statutory health insurers.
+Many institutions only require a statement from the parents confirming that the child has been treated.
+Others ask to see a note from the doctor.